GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/case-studies.md

 ---
-title: Case Studies - Global Governance Framework
+title: Case Studies - Global Governance Frameworks
 ---

 # Case Studies

-These case studies illustrate how the Global Governance Framework principles have been applied in various contexts around the world.
+These case studies illustrate how the Global Governance Frameworks principles have been applied in various contexts around the world.
 Each example demonstrates different aspects of the framework in action, providing insights into implementation challenges and successes.

 ## The Nordic Council: Regional Cooperation without Centralization